dotnet/AspNetDocs/aspnet/web-forms/overview/data-access/custom-button-actions-with-the-datalist-and-repeater/custom-buttons-in-the-datalist-and-repeater-cs.md

 uid: web-forms/overview/data-access/custom-button-actions-with-the-datalist-and-repeater/custom-buttons-in-the-datalist-and-repeater-cs
 title: "Custom Buttons in the DataList and Repeater (C#) | Microsoft Docs"
 author: rick-anderson
-description: "In this tutorial we'll build an interface that uses a Repeater to list the categories in the system, with each category providing a button to show its associ..." ms.author: riande ms.date: 11/13/2006 ms.assetid: 1f42e332-78dc-438b-9e35-0c97aa0ad929
+description: "In this tutorial we'll build an interface that uses a Repeater to list the categories in the system, with each category providing a button to show its associ...
+(C#)" ms.author: riande ms.date: 11/13/2006 ms.assetid: 1f42e332-78dc-438b-9e35-0c97aa0ad929